Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Book/Chapter 4.md

 1. For all $n < n_0$, we have $T(n) = \Theta(1)$.
 2. For all $n \geq n_0$, every recursive call eventually reaches a base case in finite time.

+These conditions ensure that the recurrence represents a correct divide-and-conquer algorithm.